 More than one-third of people want fewer foreign firms operating in their home country: report

-The widest gap in trust between domestic firms and those based abroad seen in Canada, Japan and Germany
+The widest gaps between the trust in domestic firms and in those based abroad are seen in Canada, Japan and Germany

 [SINGAPORE] More than one-third of people would like fewer foreign companies operating in their home country’s market – even at the cost of higher prices and less choice – according to the 2026 Edelman Trust Barometer report.

-The survey collected data from more than 33,900 respondents across 28 countries – which included the likes of the US, Germany, China and Singapore – from October to November last year.
+The survey collected data from more than 33,900 respondents across 28 countries – which included the US, Germany, China and Singapore – from October to November last year.

-The widest gaps in trust between companies headquartered in “my (home) country” and those based abroad exist in Canada (31 points), Japan (29 points), and Germany (29 points), noted the Tuesday (Jan 20) report.
+The widest gaps between the trust in companies headquartered in “my (home) country” and in those based abroad exist in Canada (31 points), Japan (29 points), and Germany (29 points), noted the Tuesday (Jan 20) report.

 Within China, the average trust level in domestic-headquartered companies scored 90 points, on a scale of 100.
 The level of trust in foreign-headquartered companies was also relatively high, at 73 points.

 Local-headquartered companies in the US received 60 points – on the cusp of the “neutral” and “trust” zones.
-There was also a general level of “distrust” in foreign-headquartered companies compared to those based in the US – at 44 points.
+Foreign-based companies operating there scored 44 points, reflecting a general level of “distrust” in such firms.

 Navigate Asia in